 So yeah, nah.
 Hybrids definitely are not for everyone, but that doesn’t mean they don’t bring a lot to the table.

-Pod camper trailers, also known as teardrop campers, aren’t usually associated with family touring, but there are a few on the market that are more than up to the task of keeping a pair of adults and a kid or four well-rested and out of the elements.
+Pod camper trailers, also known as teardrop campers, aren’t usually associated with family touring, but there are a few on the market that are more than up to the task of keeping a pair of adults and a kid or two well-rested and out of the elements.

 If you’re in the anti-canvas brigade and want to be able to hit the sack minutes after arriving at camp, then jump onto the XSeries RV website and see if X-Surge camper trailers fit the bill for your family.

-The Stockman is a more traditional teardrop-style trailer, with the interior being made up almost exclusively of the 160mm inner-spring mattress.
-However, there’s still a bunch of storage, a large kitchen including a Bushman 130L upright fridge and a 30-second 270-degree wraparound awning.
 Plus, the trailer is a lightweight at only 1600kg or so.
 Not bad for a family rig, we reckon.
-Speaking of family, the optional 30-second tent provides shelter and a place to sleep for the kids in these camper trailers, and there’s even a shower tent and gas hot water shower over on the driver’s side for plenty of bush comfort.
+Speaking of family, the optional 30-second tent provides shelter and a place to sleep for the kids in these camper trailers, and there’s even a shower tent and a gas hot-water shower on the driver’s side for plenty of bush comfort.

 Adventure camper trailers for families